segmentio/segment-docs/src/connections/destinations/catalog/actions-facebook-conversions-api/index.md

 - Zip Code
 - Country

-If you are using the Facebook Pixel, the Pixel library will also hash the External ID.
-This means External IDs will match across Facebook Pixel and Facebook Conversions API if are relying External ID for [deduplication](https://developers.facebook.com/docs/marketing-api/conversions-api/deduplicate-pixel-and-server-events/#fbp-or-external-id){:target="_blank"}.
+If you use the Facebook Pixel, the Pixel library also hashes the External ID.
+This means External IDs will match across Facebook Pixel and Facebook Conversions API if they use External ID for [deduplication](https://developers.facebook.com/docs/marketing-api/conversions-api/deduplicate-pixel-and-server-events/#fbp-or-external-id){:target="_blank"}.

 ### Verify Events in Facebook